 Lauren admires the strength and unwavering compassion that makes The Thriving Initiative a community that is ever-growing-- including our officers, participants, providers, partners, donors, and volunteers!

 Allison Du (she/her)

 Chief Financial Officer

-Ally, a UC Santa Barbara in 2021.
-During her time of attendance she served as an accounting Teaching Assistant.
-Ally is now pursuing CPA licensure and will begin her full-time audit role at EY, one of the big four public accounting firms, where she previously interned.
-Before finding her way to EY, Ally served as an Accounting Intern at a tech start-up, cementing the logistics of private accounting.
-When she is not crunching numbers, you can find her at the golf course, out in nature.
+Ally, a UC Santa Barbara alumna, is now a full-time auditor at EY, one of the big four public accounting firms.
+Before finding her way to EY, Ally worked at a tech start-up, cementing the logistics of private accounting.
+When she is not crunching numbers, you can find her at the golf course, or out in nature.

-Associate Director of Development & Secretary
+Chief Development Officer & Secretary